-- Begin your course by discussing your course planning tool report with your instructor and creating your personalized course plan together. - The graduate identifies the influence of disease, fitness, and lifestyle on the body. - The graduate identifies the principles of nutrition and the components of a healthy diet. - The graduate identifies factors that influence mental, emotional, and social wellness. - The graduate identifies the application of the core competencies of social and emotional learning.
+- Begin your course by discussing your course planning tool report with your instructor and creating your personalized course plan together. - The graduate determines a limit numerically, algebraically, and graphically. - The graduate analyzes derivatives and their properties. - The graduate analyzes integrals and their properties. - The graduate solves differential equations.

-Introduction to Systems Thinking
+Introduction to Systems Thinking and Applications

-Introduction to Systems Thinking provides learners with the skills required to engage in a holistic systems-based approach to analyzing complex problems and solutions.
-This course introduces the foundational concepts and principles of systems thinking and provides opportunities to use a systems thinking approach to analyze and evaluate real-world case studies.
+Introduction to Systems Thinking and Applications provides learners with the skills required to engage in a holistic systemsbased approach to analyzing complex problems and solutions.
+This course introduces the foundational concepts and principles of systems thinking and provides opportunities to use a systems thinking approach to analyze and evaluate realworld case studies.
 The course will culminate with using systems thinking to develop a solution to an authentic complex problem.
 This course has no prerequisites, but general education math (C955 or C957) is preferred.

 Because the course is self-paced, learners may move through the material as quickly or as slowly as needed, with the goal of demonstrating proficiency in the five competencies covered in the final assessment.
 If learners have no prior knowledge of this material, they can expect to spend 30 to 40 hours on the course content.